betovidal/rcfiles/notes_ideal_installation/ideal_installation.md

 * bash-completion
 * xorg, ->xinit<-
 * remove *nouveau* (if installing nvidia propietary drivers from nvidia/drivers page
+* install mesa-utils to have glx extension enabled!
 * restart, nVidia's installer will prompt you to automatically add disable modprobe for nouveau, say yes and restart.
 Check 'TTY1 output on boot' note for details.
 * nVidia propietary drivers (see NVIDIAadditional information)
 * To have read+write access to ntfs partitions: ntfs-3d (and reboot)